Praline feuilletine is a crunchy cake base used in fancy dessert recipes.

-- Add egg whites, and mix together until it's completely mixed through.
+- Add egg whites, and whisk together until it's completely mixed through.

-- Add melted butter to the bowl and mix together again until it's fully combined.
+- Add melted butter to the bowl and whisk together again until it's fully combined.

 - Place the mixture into the baking pan.
 Using a brush, spread the mixture out as thin as possible.
 This creates the crispy texture.
 If it's too thick it won't crisp up in the oven.
 It will be more squishy than crispy.